 XENIA — Greene County Public Health is joining the cause to increase awareness of the risks of drinking alcohol while pregnant.

-The U.S. Surgeon General advises pregnant women and women who are considering becoming pregnant to abstain from alcohol consumption to eliminate alcohol-exposed pregnancies, yet it is estimated that 40,000 babies are born each year with fetal alcohol spectrum disorders (FASD), an umbrella term describing the range of effects that can occur in an individual who was exposed to alcohol before birth, according to GCPH officials.
+The U.S. Surgeon General advises pregnant women and women who are considering becoming pregnant to abstain from alcohol consumption to eliminate alcohol-exposed pregnancies, yet it is estimated that 40,000 babies are born each year with Fetal alcohol spectrum disorders (FASD), an umbrella term describing the range of effects that can occur in an individual who was exposed to alcohol before birth.

-A growing baby is exposed to the same concentration of alcohol as the mother during pregnancy.
+A growing baby is exposed to the same concentration of alcohol as the mother during pregnancy, according to a release from GCPH.
 No amount of alcohol use is known to be safe for a developing baby before birth.
-Exposure to alcohol from any type of beverage, including beer and wine, is unsafe for developing babies at every stage of pregnancy.
+Exposure to alcohol from any type of beverage, including beer and wine, is unsafe for developing babies at every stage of pregnancy, the release said.
 FASDs are completely preventable if a developing baby is not exposed to alcohol before birth.

 Human service organizations, health care professionals, educators, and the public are called to action to work together to reduce the occurrence of FASDs by increasing awareness, becoming educated, and sharing the message that women who are pregnant or who might be pregnant should abstain from alcohol.